mediamonks/pota/support/twig-server/README.md

 Middleware options:

 - `templateDir?: string [./templates]` - Folder where the twig template files can be found, can pass multiple, it tries them in order.
+Passing `name=path` as an argument configures it as Twig namespace for your template includes.
 - `extensionPath?: string` - A path to a file that exports an `addExtensions` function to enhance the Twig Environment.